magneticio/vamp.io/content/documentation/tutorials/split-a-monolith.md

 Host names and ports are configured at runtime and injected in the right parts of your running deployment.
 You can then use these variables as a simple means of service discovery.

 Remember, there is no "point-to-point" wiring. **The injected host and port points to the internal gateway** which acts as a load balanced service endpoint for that service.
-This means you can canary release on your internal services as well as your external (public) services.
+This means you can canary release your internal services as well as your external (public) services.

 Learn more about [how Vamp does service discovery](/documentation/routing-and-loadbalancing//).